-Finally, we want to assess geopolitical factors which have been recently highlighted, motivated by increased fear of sanctions.
-One would hypothesize that, the more a country is at odds with the United States or Europe in geopolitical terms, the more vulnerable it is to sanctions from these places and thus the less dollars and euros it would choose to hold.
-Goldberg and Hannaoui (2023), Mosler and Potrafke (2020) and Perez-Salz, Zhang and Iyer (2023) use geopolitical proximity as proxied by the frequency with which the country votes in agreement with the United States in United Nations General Assembly resolutions and we use this data in our analysis.
+Finally, we want to assess geopolitical factors which have recently included greater international frictions, particularly the increased use of economic sanctions.
+We hypothesize that, the more a country is at odds with the United States, Europe, Britain, Japan, or China in geopolitical terms, the more vulnerable it is to sanctions from these places and thus the less of the respective currencies it would choose to hold.
+Goldberg and Hannaoui (2024), Mosler and Potrafke (2020) and Perez-Salz, Zhang and Iyer (2023) use geopolitical proximity as proxied by the frequency with which the country votes in agreement with the United States in United Nations General Assembly resolutions and we also use this data in our analysis.
 Eichengreen, Mehl, and Chitu (2017) and Arslanalp, Eichengreen, and Simpson-Bell (2022), use a dummy variable reflecting whether a country has a defense pact with the United States.
 The case of Russia notwithstanding, the general finding in these studies is little significant positive effect of these measures of geopolitical proximity on dollar holdings.

 The literature on vulnerability to sanctions features an exception for gold.
 Economists had long believed that central bank holdings of gold were an anachronism.
 Although monetary authorities in many countries still held some gold, they did not treat it as an active part of their international reserves.
 More recently, central banks, especially in Asia, have returned to actively buying (and selling) gold.
-Arslanalp, Eichengreen, and Simpson-Bell 2023) and Ferranti (2023) find that, in recent years, countries that faced a higher risk of US sanctions increased the share of gold in their international reserves more than countries facing a lower risk of US sanctions.
+Arslanalp, Eichengreen, and Simpson-Bell (2023) and Ferranti (2023) find that, in recent years, countries that faced a higher risk of US sanctions increased the share of gold in their international reserves more than countries facing a lower risk of US sanctions.

+We estimate the following regression:

-zijt=β0+β1 yit+β2πit+β3σit+β4toit+β5zij,t-1+γ1tradeijt+γ2pegij,t+θ1votingijt+θ2sanctionsij,t+uit
+zijt=β0+β1 yit+β2πit+β3σit+β4toit+β5zij,t-1+γ1tradeijt+γ2pegij,t+θ1distanceijt+θ2sanctionsij,t+uit (4)

-where voting is a dummy variable which indicates whether country j voting in the UN is similar to that of reserve currency issuer i and sanctions is a dummy variable which indicates whether country j has had sanctions imposed by country i .
+where distance is a variable which indicates whether country j voting in the UN is similar to that of reserve currency issuer i (higher numbers indicate less similarity) and sanctions is a dummy variable which indicates whether country j has had sanctions imposed by country i .
 The sanctions could pertain to either trade or financial transactions.

 Tables 2.1 through 2.5 present the estimates from these specifications, on the basis of reserve-currency-by-reserve-currency: USD, EUR, GBP, JPY, and CNY.
+Corresponding results using simple shares, as opposed to logit, are reported in the Appendix.

 [Table 2.1-2.5 about here]

 For the USD (Table 2.1), most of the variables that were included in Chinn and Frankel (2007), as explained in Section 2, enter in with expected sign -- in contrast to the aggregate results.
 The exception is the GDP share; it does not show up as statistically significant.
-Exchange rate volatility reduces the attractiveness of the reserve currencies: each one percentage point increase in nominal trade-weighted exchange rate volatility reduces holdings by an estimated 3.3-3.6 percentage points.
+Exchange rate volatility reduces the attractiveness of the reserve currencies: each one percentage point increase in nominal trade-weighted exchange rate volatility reduces the odds ratio by between 11 to 20.
+Since this number is hard to interpret, consider using the coefficient from the dollar shares regression.
+For the dollar holdings, linearity is not too bad an assumption given few central banks hold zero US dollars; using the shares regression results reported in Table A1.1, one finds the impact between 3.2 to 3.4 percentage points.
 Inflation differentials and foreign exchange turnover location enter in as predicted, but not statistically significantly.
 Finally, as in the aggregate data, there is a great deal of inertia.
 The coefficient on lagged reserves is 0.89, implying that deviations have a six-year half-life.